Second “No Kings” Protest Held in Tyler

 By MATEUS FERREIRA/Head Writer

-Around 2,000 protestors gathered in Bergfeld Park to protest the Trump administration on Oct.
-18. The event was part of a nationwide movement that took place across the U.S.
+Around 2,000 protestors gathered Oct.
+18 in Bergfeld Park to protest the Trump administration.
+The event was part of a movement that took place across the United States.

 Protesters hugged the east side of the park, creating a line that stretched over two blocks.
-Periodically erupting into chants, demonstrators displayed their signs to passing traffic.
-People dressed as Elephants, chickens, bears, witches and T. Rexes stood out on the congested sidewalk.
+Periodically erupting into chants, demonstrators displayed signs to passing motorists.
+People dressed as elephants, chickens, bears, witches and T. Rexes stood out on the congested sidewalk.

 “There are multiple things that he’s done that have upset me,” said 65-year-old Mickey Surles, dressed in full king regalia, including a massive scepter and crown.
 “All of them in combination that are basically destroying our democracy, and I hate to see that not just for me, but for my kids and for my unborn grandchildren, so I feel like it’s a crime.
 In my opinion, the man should be behind bars.”

-Many demonstrators cited Trump’s immigration policy, republican redistricting, deployment of the national guard in cities, and welfare as reasons for protesting.
+Many demonstrators cited Trump’s immigration policy, Republican redistricting, deployment of the National Guard in cities and welfare as reasons they were protesting.

 A speaker blared “Imagine,” by John Lennon, over the sounds of car horns, flutes and cymbals.
-In some areas, protesters waved their signs with plenty of space in between them.
-Further down the line, demonstrators stood shoulder to shoulder as they chanted.
+In some areas, protesters with plenty of space between them waved signs .
+Farther down, demonstrators stood shoulder to shoulder as they chanted.

-Booths were set up where activists could donate to Indivisible, a grassroots non-profit advocating progressive policies.
+At booths, activists could donate to Indivisible, a grassroots non-profit advocating progressive policies.
 Laura Neal, a volunteer at Invisible, co-led the protest.
-She explained the protest is not a partisan event but about “defending democracy.”
+She said the protest was not partisan but about “defending democracy.”

-“I have a daughter who’s a senior in high school and going into college, and honestly, now that — you have to— professors have to walk on eggshells about what they say and what they do in classrooms, I would encourage UT Tyler students to make their voices heard because they might be able to silence professors, but they can’t silence students,” said Neal.
+“I have a daughter who’s a senior in high school and going into college, and honestly, now that — you have to— professors have to walk on eggshells about what they say and what they do in classrooms, I would encourage UT Tyler students to make their voices heard because they might be able to silence professors, but they can’t silence students,” Neal said.

 She hopes the demonstration will be a signal to Tyler residents who dislike Trump that they are not alone.